Seahawks training camp Day 6: Ethan Pocic and Jarran Reed fight as tempers heat up

+Pocic was not only ejected, but unlike Reed, he turned and headed into the locker room after being jettisoned by coach Pete Carroll, cooling off inside while the rest of his teammates finished out practice.

+Pocic's ejection came after he had thrown his helmet to the ground and had to be restrained by teammates from rejoining the fray, many of whom had initially helped pull him out of the pile that quickly developed as punches were thrown.

-And there was a briefly scary moment when receiver Tyler Lockett hit the ground hard with trainers scurrying over.
+There was also a briefly scary moment when receiver Tyler Lockett hit the ground hard with trainers scurrying over.
 Lockett, though, had only the wind knocked out of him and returned to action soon after.

-As for the fight, it resulted in a little extra running after as well as a quick talking-to from coach Pete Carroll, who addressed the team after practice to remind them of the damage that such a fight could do during a game if a player or two were really ejected.
+As for the fight, it resulted in a little extra running afterward as well as a quick talking-to from Carroll, who reminded his players of the damage that such a fight could do during a game if a player or two were really ejected.

 Such fights are common in training camp, and the good news is that no one appeared to suffer any injuries in the process.
 Order was pretty quickly restored, and play resumed without any further incidents.